gitzain/pyscan/README.md

 # PyScan
-PyScan quickly and easily scanners a folder full of python packages for vulnerabilities.
+PyScan quickly and easily scans a folder full of python packages for vulnerabilities.

 ## Table of content
 - [Table of content](#table-of-content)